Machine Learning My Way (MLMW) and Models, Data, Tools and Productisation (MDTP) notes

 Version number Reddit Subscribe Telegram group

-• modelling concepts and techniques (aka the “formulas”),
+• modelling concepts and techniques (the “formulas”),

-• model and data productisation (aka the “money”).
+• model and data productisation (the “money”),

 Get access and download

-MLMW ships as a topic list, a longer guide and the website.
+The collections are availale as a topic list, a longer guide and the website.

 ArtifactIntentLink

-The topic listA slim list of topics I wish I knew well (models, tools and productisation)Access granted upon request.
+MDTP topic listA slim list of topics I wish I knew well (models, tools and productisation)Access granted upon request.

-WebsiteBest of MLMW reclassified.Browse at https://trics.me.
+WebsiteBest of MLMWBrowse at https://trics.me.

 Changelog